-The Division of Undergraduate Education of the National Science Foundation funds this project with their scholarship program for Science Technology, Engineering and Mathematics (S-STEM).
-The award number for this funding from the NSF is DUE-1356397.
+The Division of Undergraduate Education of the National Science Foundation (NSF) funds this project with their scholarship program for Science, Technology, Engineering and Mathematics (S-STEM).
+The award number for this NSF grant is DUE-1356397.
 The award starts August 1, 2014 and ends July 31, 2019.

-This program will provide three years of support for three cohorts of ten students each.
+This program will provide three years of support for three cohorts of ten students each year.
 Students will either major in the Mathematical Sciences with a Concentration in Computational/Applied Mathematics, or Statistics; or receive a minor in the mathematical sciences, with a big data (data-science) focus, as they complete their major requirements in one of eight sister departments.
 Students will typically enter the program as rising sophomores.

-Moreover, the program will start with a summer bootcamp in which students will be immersed in computational science, both theoretical and applied.
-From the fall, and for the next three years, students will attend a bi-weekly seminar that alternates between mini-workshops, visiting speakers, career planning, team building, and a variety of other activities.
+Moreover, the program will start with an immersion in computational science, both theoretical and applied.
+From the fall, and for the next three years, students will attend a weekly seminar that alternates between mini-workshops, visiting speakers, career planning, team building, and a variety of other activities.
 Students will be expected to graduate after three years of support.

 Program in a Nutshell